yihong1120/Construction-Hazard-Detection/examples/YOLOv8-Train/README.md

 🇬🇧 [English](./README.md) | 🇹🇼 [繁體中文](./README-zh-tw.md)

-# YOLOv8 Fine-Tuning Example
+# YOLOv8 Train Example

-This repository contains examples and scripts for fine-tuning YOLOv8 object detection models.
+This repository contains examples and scripts for training YOLOv8 object detection models.
 It is particularly aimed at enhancing the model's performance for specific datasets or applications.

 ## Usage